dscao999/ecc256/README.md

 # ecc256
-An Implementation of SECG SECP256K1
+An Implementation of SECG SECP256K1 using gmp